flongo/atpackager/doc/visitors.md

 # Insert a hash into the output file name: `Hash`

-Inserts a hash into an output file's name, regarding the given pattern.
+Inserts a hash into an output file's name, according to the given pattern.
 The hash is computed with given options from the output file's content.

 __When__: `onAfterOutputFileBuild`